ServerlessLLM/ServerlessLLM/docs/stable/getting_started/docker_quickstart.md

 1. **Docker**: Installed on your system.
 You can download it from [here](https://docs.docker.com/get-docker/).
 2. **ServerlessLLM CLI**: Installed on your system.
 You can install it using `pip install serverless-llm`.
-1. **GPUs**: At least 2 NVIDIA GPUs are necessary.
+1. **GPUs**: At least one NVIDIA GPU is necessary.
 If you have more GPUs, you can adjust the `docker-compose.yml` file accordingly.
 2. **NVIDIA Docker Toolkit**: This allows Docker to use NVIDIA GPUs.
 Follow the installation guide [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## Run ServerlessLLM using Docker Compose